St John the Evangelist Anglican Church, Stroud

-St John the Evangelist Anglican Church is a heritage-listed Anglican church at Cowper Street, Stroud, Mid-Coast Council, New South Wales, Australia.
-It is also known as St John's Anglican Church.
+St John the Evangelist Anglican Church, also known as St John's Anglican Church, is a heritage-listed Anglican church at Cowper Street, Stroud, Mid-Coast Council, New South Wales, Australia.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The church was built in 1833, having been funded by Sir William Parry, the Commissioner of the Australian Agricultural Company and built by convict labour with construction supervised by the company's chief carpenter, Thomas Laman.
 The village of Stroud had been established by the company as part of a million-acre grant in the region it had received for its farming operations.
 A Congregationalist company chaplain, Charles Price, was initially in charge of the church, before William Cowper became the first Anglican rector in 1836.
 The company passed ownership of the church to the Anglican Church in 1853.